What Happens After the Alert Fires

 All of that is overhead the team has mistaken for process simply because it happens the same way every time.

-When response is codified — when the playbook runs automatically, the right people are pulled in, and every step is logged without anyone touching it — the 20 minutes becomes five.
-The process now does the work people used to do by hand.
+When response is codified, that 20-minute window becomes five.
+The process does the work people used to do by hand.

 The difference shows up most obviously in the parts of an incident nobody enjoys: chasing down who owns a system, reexplaining the situation to the third person looped in, and reconstructing a timeline after the fact for the post-incident review.